MultiQC/MultiQC/docs/core/reports/reports.md

 ### Sample grouping

-For certain modules, samples could be grouped, if configured.
+For certain modules, samples could be grouped in tables, if configured.
 For example, tools such as FastQC can group forward and reverse reads into a "virtual" sample representing the merged stats for the group:

 ![genstats_grouped_samples](../../../docs/images/genstats_grouping_grouped.png)